 Hey, Rush.

-Well, I'm glad you made it.
+I'm glad you made it.

-And he shared with us that that when the ROTC building was burned down, he said it was like watching a a movie or a TV commercial being filmed where the students tried to burn it down one time and it didn't start, and so then they went to the news media and said, okay, we're gonna try it again, and so you know, it was like, okay, roll the cameras, they tried it a second time.
+And he shared with us that when the ROTC building was burned down, he said it was like watching a movie or a TV commercial being filmed where the students tried to burn it down one time and it didn't start.

-It it didn't it didn't light.
+It didn't light.

-Didn't work the third time, and then the fourth time, again after getting uh input from from the news media telling them how to start the fire finally on the fourth time it started.
+And then the fourth time, again, after getting input from the news media telling them how to start the fire, finally, on the fourth time it started.

-Um so the fact that the media would help the Kent State people start a fire all for the purposes of having a story.
+So the fact that the media would help the Kent State people start a fire all for the purposes of having a story, not surprised at all.

 Right.

-And you you do a great point.
+And you do a great point.

 Well, that's wise.

-That is very it it uh the news media is very seductive because it's so consistent from network to network, from newspaper to newspaper.
+News media is very seductive because it's so consistent from network to network, from newspaper to newspaper.

-The news in ABC, CBS, um, NBC, New York Times, Washington Post, Los Angeles Times, USA Today, it's identical.
+The news in ABC, CBS, NBC, New York Times, Washington Post, Los Angeles Times, USA Today, it's identical.

-And therefore it's consistent.
+And therefore, it's consistent.

-That's actually the truth.
+That's actually the truth, when oftentimes it isn't.

 And I think you're very wise.